Frequently asked questions and house rules

 Can I print my e-tickets?

 You can show your e-tickets on your smartphone at the door.
 Printed e-tickets result in an illegible code.
-If you prefer to have paper tickets, then choose the option ‘Receive tickets at home’ when ordering, or contact our reservation office.
+If you prefer to have paper tickets, then choose the option ‘Receive tickets at home’ when ordering, or contact our booking office.

 Can I select my seats for the performances and concerts on sale now?